 Similarly, cheap motors can perform erratically, not interpret the ESC signals correctly, and even send pulses of current back into the ESC, which can burn out the circuitry of the ESC unit.

-Are bigger RC planes easier to fly?
-Read my article here
+Check out my article: Are bigger RC planes easier to fly?

 It would be a travesty to pair an expensive ESC with a cheap motor only to have the motor burn out the ESC unit!